China airline drops free ticket offer to Japan after outcry

-HONG KONG (Reuters) - Chinese budget carrier Spring Airlines has cancelled an offer of free tickets to Japan, bowing to pressure after bloggers slammed the company online and labelled it a traitor, in a sign of heightened nationalist sentiment amid a territorial dispute.
+HONG KONG (Reuters) - Chinese budget carrier Spring Airlines has canceled an offer of free tickets to Japan, bowing to pressure after bloggers slammed the company online and labeled it a traitor, in a sign of heightened nationalist sentiment amid a territorial dispute.

 The country’s largest private low-cost carrier withdrew the offer of free round-trip tickets between Shanghai’s Pudong airport and Japan’s Saga prefecture, a rural area in southern Japan near the city of Fukuoka, just 2-1/2 days after it was launched.

-“We cancelled the offer last night after taking into consideration the feeling of netizens,” airline spokesman Zhang Wuan told Reuters.
+“We canceled the offer last night after taking into consideration the feeling of netizens,” airline spokesman Zhang Wuan told Reuters.

-The promotion, which would have seen customers pay just tax and surcharges totalling about 1,030 yuan, aimed to boost demand after a dispute over islands in the East China Sea cut Spring Airlines’ passenger volume by half on some of its Japan routes.
+The promotion, which would have seen customers pay just tax and surcharges totaling about 1,030 yuan ($160), aimed to boost demand after a dispute over islands in the East China Sea cut Spring Airlines’ passenger volume by half on some of its Japan routes.

 One blogger accused the airline of being a traitor, hurting the feelings of Chinese and damaging the country’s image.
 “Chinese nationals should boycott Spring Airlines,” the blogger said.